CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Configure-Integrations/Integrate-with-Grafana.md

 - **Software Transmit** with *soft\_out\_* prefix: errors, drops, tx_fifo_full
 - **Software Receive** with *soft\_in\_* prefix: errors, frame_errors, drops -->

 You can use Grafana version 6.x or 7.x, an open source analytics and monitoring tool, to view these statistics.
-The fastest way to achieve this is by installing Grafana on an application server or locally per user, and then installing the NetQ plug-in.
+The fastest way to achieve this is by installing Grafana on an application server or locally per user, and then installing the NetQ plugin.

 {{%notice note%}}